-The “transit center” for our Urban Village’s “Very Good Transit” consists of open bus stops where North/South and East/West busses stop at the intersection of 15th and 85th.
+The “transit center” for our Urban Village’s “Very Good Transit” consists of open-air bus stops where North/South and East/West busses stop at the intersection of 15th and 85th.
 Catching the bus means crossing at least one if not both heavily trafficked streets.

 The buses are overcrowded during peak commuting hours– it take 50 minutes to complete a seven-mile commute to City Hall.
 Crown Hill Urban Village is upstream from the heavy density in Ballard.
-Mobility in and out of Crown Hill Urban Village is hampered by heavy traffic both East/West on 85th and 80th streets, and South on 15th Ave NW.
+Mobility in and out of Crown Hill Urban Village is hampered by heavy traffic both East/West on 85th and 80th streets, and North and South on congested 15th Ave NW.

 - CHUV is one of only four Urban Villages being rezoned without existing or planned light rail service.